junsevith/Conplete.jl/README.md

 Library for polynomial conversions between NP-hard problems

-Developed as a masters thesis of Paweł Stanik
+Developed as a masters thesis of Paweł Stanik in the Wrocław University of Science and Technology